 This post may contain affiliate links.
 If you have any questions, please see my disclaimer page.

 You will need clothes for your baby.
 I’ll leave the type and amount totally up to your discretion, but remember that they wear them for a VERY short amount of time.
 Three fancy outfits per size is probably more than enough.
 Ten outfits of comfy clothes for kicking around at home or in daycare in would be great.
-One thing that I found to be super helpful for nighttime changing is one of these little numbers (as an aside, all of the pictures are affiliate links to the products at Target, where you can see the price of the items):
+One thing that I found to be super helpful for nighttime changing is one of these little numbers.

 Yes, I am actually suggesting that you put your baby in a bag.
 Just the lower half!
 They make all sorts of these.
 Some also have arms.
 And you can find them much cheaper than this one.
 These are super convenient for the night because when you want to change baby, you can just unzip the bottom, change them, and zip them back up.

 Let me fill you in on a little (horrible) secret.
 When your baby wakes up at night, they will likely have poop in their diaper.
 You’ll change them.
 Then, to get them back to sleep, you’ll feed them.
 They’ll fall asleep, and immediately poop.
 NO!
 You just got them to sleep!!
 Now, you’ll have to wake them up to change them again!
 This little zipped bag gives you the best possible chance of keeping them asleep during that diaper change.
 Don’t lose hope – this stage only lasts for a little while.
 But its during that same little while that they wake up every 2 hours.
 So if you have any hopes of getting sleep, buy one of these.